atewari-bot/driving-coupon/README.md

 * Drivers with bachelors degree or no degree are equally likly to accept coupons as compared to other education background drivers.
 * Income range $25k to $37.5k tend to accept more coupons as comapred to other income groups.
 * Married partner and single are equally likely to accept more coupons compared to drivers with other marital status.
+* Drivers whose destination is not an urgent place are highly likely to accept coffee house coupons.
+* Alone drivers are highly likely to accept coffee house coupons.
 <br>
 <br>